 - Has difficulty using proper grammar

-- Has trouble learning new skills and relies heavily on memorization
+- Kids trouble to learn new skills and relies heavily on memorization

 - Gets tripped up by word problems in math